CenturyLinkCloud/PublicKB/Support/citrix-netscaler-license-migration-faq.md

 **Q: What if I no longer want or need the dedicated Citrix NetScaler Load Balancer offer that is provided by Lumen Public Cloud AND also do not want to purchase a new license from Citrix?**

-If you wish to no longer have a dedicated Citrix NetScaler Load Balancer and active license, please reach out to the [Lumen Customer Care team](mailto:help@ctl.io) to request the licensing be canceled and to stop the billing.
+If you wish to no longer have a dedicated Citrix NetScaler Load Balancer delete the relevant servers via the Control Portal.

 **Q: What if I do nothing?**

-Customers who take no action will continue to be billed for the Citrix NetScaler licenses until January 31, 2021 or until their license expires, whichever occurs first.
-After January 31, 2021 the customer’s dedicated Citrix NetScaler Load Balancer environment(s) will no longer have an active license(s) and the NetScaler will stop passing traffic.
+Customers who take no action will continue to be billed for the Citrix NetScaler licenses until January 31, 2021.
+After January 31, 2021 the customer’s dedicated Citrix NetScaler Load Balancer environment(s) will no longer have an active license(s) and upon reboot the NetScaler will stop passing traffic.

 **Q: How Do I Know When My Current License Expires?**